motiVOItion/motivoition/README.md

-# MotiVOItion - Portfolio & Blog
+# motiVOItion - Portfolio & Blog

 A futuristic portfolio website for showcasing motivoition services with integrated upload functionality.